huhumt/vimrc_huhumt/README.md

 3. all okay, enjoy your new vim

 GOOD NEW:
-    Now you can do all the procedure simply by running sh -c "$(curl -fsSL https://github.com/huhumt/vimrc_huhumt/blob/master/auto_install.sh)"
+    Now you can do all the procedure simply by running:
+    sh -c "$(curl -fsSL https://github.com/huhumt/vimrc_huhumt/blob/master/auto_install.sh)"

 UPDATE